logicalor/comfyui_multi_replace/README.md

 ### Connecting Dynamic Values

-Right-click any find or replace text field and select "Convert to Input" to create a connector.
-Connected inputs override the widget value, following the standard ComfyUI pattern.
+Each pair has both a text field for direct entry and an input connector on the left side.
+When a connector is linked, it overrides the widget value.

 ### Chaining Replacers